niclake/niclake.github.io/src/posts/2009/2009-02-21-future-posts-for-your-info-and-for-my-memory.md

 title: "Future Posts (For your info, and for my memory)"
 date: "2009-02-21"
 tags:
-  - "baseball"
+  - "Baseball"
-  - "basketball"
+  - "Basketball"
-  - "fantasy-sports"
+  - "Fantasy Sports"
-  - "football"
+  - "Football"
 ---

 Like I said, this is both for your information for what to look for in the near future, as well as a reminder and portable list for me to know what I want to write about.
 So, here goes...